LearnOnDemandSystems/docs/lod/life-cycle-actions.md

 - **Shell with UI**: Shell command execution with Command Prompt UI visible to the student.

->[!knowledge] If a Life Cycle Action script encounters an error, and that error is not caught, Lab on Demand will attempt to execute the script from the beginning up to three times.
+>[!knowledge] If a Life Cycle Action script encounters an error, and that error is not caught, Skillable Studiowill attempt to execute the script from the beginning up to three times.
 If after three attempts the script still fails to execute, it will not be attempted again.
 The error thrown by the script will be logged and can be retrieved on the lab instance details page.
 For languages that support error handling, you may catch errors to give the user a different message.

 ## Execute Cloud Platform Command

 Cloud Platform commands are used to target a cloud platform such as Microsoft Azure or Amazon Web Services with a PowerShell, Python, C# or JavaScript command.

-Along with traditional syntax, there is additional syntax that can be used to interact with Lab on Demand.
+Along with traditional syntax, there is additional syntax that can be used to interact with Skillable Studio.

 - Setting Lab Variables: sets a variable that can be recalled in subsequent lab instructions using @lab replacement tokens, as many times as necessary.